 If you decide to spay or neuter your pet, you have options.
 Discuss the options with your veterinarian so you can make a decision that’s right for you, your family and your pet.

 Every year, millions of unwanted dogs and cats, including puppies and kittens, are euthanized.
 The good news is that responsible pet owners can make a difference.
 By having your dog or cat sterilized, you will do your part to prevent the birth of unwanted puppies and kittens.
-Spaying and neutering prevent unwanted litters and may reduce many of the behavioral problems associated with the mating instinct.
+Spaying and neutering prevent unwanted litters, help protect against some serious health problems, and may reduce many of the behavioral problems associated with the mating instinct.

 Early spaying of female dogs and cats can help protect them from some serious health problems later in life such as uterine infections and breast cancer.
 Neutering your male pet can also lessen its risk of developing benign prostatic hyperplasia (enlarged prostate gland) and testicular cancer.